Sue Ann Nivens: Impact and legacy

 Reflecting on the role, White said, "Of course, I loved Sue Ann.
 She was so rotten.
 You can’t get much more rotten than the neighborhood nymphomaniac."
 The role earned White two Emmy Awards as Best Supporting Actress in a Comedy Series (1975 and 1976), with a further nomination following in the show's final season, 1977.
 Asked about her favorites among her many awards to date, she cites the honors received for The Mary Tyler Moore Show.
 White gives a great deal of credit for the role's success to the scripts, speaking of being "blessed with the kind of writing on The Mary Tyler Moore Show and [the later series] The Golden Girls".

-On The Golden Girls, debuting eight years later, White was originally cast as man-hungry Blanche Devereaux, with Rue McClanahan, the befuddled Vivian Harmon on Maude, cast as naïve Rose Nylund.
+On The Golden Girls, debuting eight years later, White was cast as man-hungry Blanche Devereaux, with Rue McClanahan, the befuddled Vivian Harmon on Maude, cast as naïve Rose Nylund.
 The two actresses realized how similar their new roles were to their previous ones and, at the suggestion of veteran comedy director Jay Sandrich, approached the producers about switching roles.
 (White quotes Sandrich as saying, "If Betty plays another man-hungry neighborhood you-know-what, they're going to equate it with Sue Ann and think it's just a continuation of that.")
 The producers agreed, and the show went on to great success.
 White stated in January 2017 that she greatly enjoyed playing the character of Rose, as opposed to Blanche.